onetsp/RecipeParser/README.md

 Usage
 ------------------------------

 Put this library somewhere you can load it from your PHP code.
-Call `RecipeParser::parse()` with HTML of a recipe file and the original URL (helps to identify custom parser to use).
+Call `RecipeParser::parse()`, passing in the contents of an HTML file that includes a recipe and, optionally, the URL of the original page, which helps to identify specific parsers to use.
 The return value is a PHP object containing the recipe's data.

 ```
 $recipe = RecipeParser::parse($html, $url);